ericchase-library/ts-templates-website/README.md

 https://github.com/ericchase-library/ts-templates-website

-This project houses the base website template project that I use to create new website template projects.
+This project houses the base website template project that I use to create new website projects.

 ## TypeScript Library and Template Project